 The U.S. Constitution

 Students describe what they feel when they sing “The Star Spangled Banner.”
 Then they examine the structure and content of the Constitution and infer its purpose.
-Next they analyze the preamble and the goals of the Constitution.
+Next they analyze the Preamble and the goals of the Constitution.
 Finally they create an illustration of the Preamble and add the caption, “We the People of the United States.”

 This learning experience is designed for device-enabled classrooms.
 The teacher guides the lesson, and students use embedded resources, social media skills, and critical thinking skills to actively participate.
 To get access to a free version of the complete lesson, sign up for an exploros account.